 1. INTRODUCTION

 Rice (Oryza sativa L.) serves as a vital food grain for the majority of the human population of the world, especially in Southeast Asia.
-In India, rice alone accounts for 42 per cent of total food grain production and 45 per cent of cereal production.
+In India, Rice rice alone accounts for 42 per cent of total food grain production and 45 per cent of cereal production.
 Paddy cultivation plays a significant role in Indian agriculture, positioning the nation as the second-largest producer and consumer globally.
 Puddled transplanted rice (PTR) is the predominant method of rice production in India, involves raising seedlings in nurseries before transplanting into puddled fields, but it is increasingly challenged by water scarcity, labour shortages during critical periods and lower profitability (Toppo et al., 2023 and Sivanantha and Sunil, 2022).
 In response to these challenges, a gradual shift from conventional transplanting towards direct seeding method has been observed across several Asian countries.
 Direct-seeded rice (DSR) offers a feasible solution with benefits such as eliminating nurseries and transplanting while hastening maturity 7 to-10 days earlier than transplanted rice (Jannu and Narender, 2023).
 However, the absence of standing water in DSR makes weed management crucial, requiring efficient strategies for success (Tirkey et al., 2024 and Arthanari et al., 2017).
 Uncontrolled weed infestation in direct-seeded rice may cause yield losses ranging from 30 to 80 per cent depending on weed density and duration of competition (Javed et al., 2021).

 Among the various weed management options, herbicides are widely considered as economical and operationally efficient due to their timely application, higher efficacy and ability to reduce labour drudgery and overall production costs (Sen et al., 2020 and Sivanantha et al., 2024).
 The introduction of new-generation herbicide mixtures with broader weed control spectrum has further improved weed management in rice ecosystems (Jehangir et al., 2024).
 However, continuous dependence on a single herbicide may lead to incomplete weed control and the emergence of herbicide-resistant weed populations.
 Therefore, integrating herbicides with mechanical or manual methods may ensure sustained weed suppression, improved crop growth and enhanced productivity.
 Therefore, the present study was undertaken to evaluate the efficacy of new-generation herbicides in combination with different weed management practices on growth attributes and yield of direct-seeded rice.